Top 34 Rock Garden Plants & Design Ideas - Everything You Need to Know!

 What is a Rock Garden?

-A rock garden, also known as a rockery, desert landscape or alpine garden, is a creative way to add depth and dimension to your garden in an environmentally friendly way.
+A rock garden, also known as a rockery garden, desert landscape or alpine garden, is a creative way to add depth and dimension to your garden in an environmentally friendly way.
 Using an attractive arrangement of drought tolerant plants, rocks, pebbles, boulders, or gravel, to act as a substitute for lawns, you can outline or separate different areas like walkways and plant beds.

-Benefits of Having a Rock Garden
+Benefits of Having a Low-maintenance Rock Garden

 One of the main reasons for creating a rock garden is its numerous benefits.
 Not only are they visually appealing, but also low-maintenance and eco-friendly.
 In this section, we will discuss the top benefits of having a rock garden in your landscape.